 A great article from several months ago by Julie Ross and Judy Corcoran deserves a repost here with proper credit.
-They are marriage and family therapists who developed a Bill of Rights of Children of Divorce.
+They are marriage and family therapists who developed a Bill of Rights for Children of Divorce.
 These are very basic tenets that any divorcing parent should follow and something I urge all of my clients – male and female – to bear in mind as they go through the process of dissolving their marriage.

 Key points are that children have the absolute right to remain neutral in any post-separation hostility between their parents.
 This is especially tough, possibly surprisingly, when the children are a little bit older (11-15 in particular).
 By the time they are Tweens kids are grown up enough to have an idea of justice – knowing what’s right and wrong.
 It’s part of their mental and emotional development.
 Even though they are developing this sense of justice, they only have limited information about what went wrong in their parents’ marriage.
 This leads them to take strong positions, often directed at one parent, usually the parent who “left” and can create a divide that can sometimes last for years.
 Too often, because both parents are hurting (and I have seen divorces with all stages of emotional nastiness but have never seen one where the parties were not hurting about ending their relationship), the parent with the child “siding” with them will feel some gratification for the support rather than viewing support for them in the same vein as if the support had been “for” the other parent.
 Namely, a child choosing sides is a child damaged by the divorce process.